Finland national futsal team: Current squad

-The following players were called up to the squad for the UEFA 2024 FIFA Futsal World Cup qualification matches against Romania and Denmark on 1 and 8 March 2023, respectively.
+The following players were called up to the squad for the UEFA 2024 FIFA Futsal World Cup qualification matches against Portugal and Armenia on 16 and 20 September 2023, respectively.

 Recent call-ups

 The following players have also been called up to the squad within the last 12 months.

 COV Player withdrew from the squad due to contracting COVID-19.

 INJ Player withdrew from the squad due to an injury.